Religious Exploration

 Cost Of The Program

 Coming of Age is an innovative, year-long program for grades eight through High School, to reflect on their lives and see the opening into their emerging adulthood.
-The primary purpose of this program is to help youth discern for themselves what it means to be a Unitarian Universalist–individually and as part of the larger faith community.
-This is a bridge program with reflection activities, social justice projects, and rites of passage to assist youth in moving from childhood to young adulthood.
+The primary purpose of this program is to help youth discern for themselves what it means to be a Unitarian Universalist – individually and as part of the larger faith community.
+This is a bridge program with reflection activities, social justice projects, experiences with a variety of spiritual practices, and lessons that help with values clarification.
+All of the activities aim to assist youth in moving from childhood to young adulthood.
 The Coming of Age ceremony usually features the youth reading their statements of personal belief (credo statements) to the congregation.

 Purpose: